 What Does an Instructional Designer Do?

-An instructional designer takes existing learning materials or raw, unstructured documents about the course’s topic and goes from there.
+An instructional designer takes existing course materials or raw, unstructured documents about the class’s topic and goes from there.
 They chunk those input materials, dig into the details, and identify key information for learners to absorb.
 Then, they define the best structure and method to deliver that information according to adult learning models.

 On the other hand, an LXD follows design thinking principles, which include failing fast.
 This means embracing failure as an inevitable part of designing a learning experience.
 And that’s why LXDs create prototypes and test them to get early feedback.
 The goal is to make corrections or improvements with the least impact on the project’s budget and schedule.